Help keep our prices low: Share with Friends

 Getting Around Martha’s Vineyard

-There are plenty of options to get around the island including public transportation, bikes, rental cars, and by foot.
-As a guest of Caravan Tours all transportation is provided to and from Martha’s Vineyard and while on the island.
+There are plenty of options to get around the island including public transportation, bikes, rental cars, and foot.
+As our Martha Vineyards tour guest, you will be provided with all ground transportation to and from the island and while on the island.

-Martha’s Vineyard is only accessible by boat (45-minute ferry ride) and by air.
+The Island is only accessible by boat (30-minute ferry ride) and by air.
 Some of the top attractions and things to do in Martha’s Vineyard include:

 Martha’s Vineyard FAQ’s

-The most popular belief is that Bartholomew Gosnold, an early British explorer, discovered the island and named it after his daughter Martha, who was only a baby at the time.
+The most popular belief is that Bartholomew Gosnold, a 16th-century British explorer, discovered the island and called it Martha’s Vineyard after his deceased daughter Martha and because the island was covered in wild grapes.

 How big is Martha’s Vineyard?